Continuing Education Activity

 There are no recommended T. vaginalis screening practices in the United States.
 Some suggest performing T. vaginalis screening in specific populations, including populations at high risk for HIV infection, patients attending STI clinics, men with urethritis, sexual partners of an infected patient, women living in endemic areas, and women living in correctional facilities.
 Trichomonas infection has been shown to increase the risk of acquisition and transmission of HIV.

 Enhancing Healthcare Team Outcomes

 Patients with trichomoniasis are best managed by an interprofessional team.
-While most patients are initially seen by the nurse practitioner or primary care provider, the role of the infectious disease expert and obstetrician are invaluable.
+While most patients are initially seen by the primary clinician, the role of the infectious disease expert and gynecologist are invaluable.

-If a diagnosis of trichomoniasis is made in urgent care or emergency department, you should notify the patient's primary care physician or obstetrics and gynecology physician.
+If a diagnosis of trichomoniasis is made in urgent care or emergency department, the patient's primary care clinician or obstetrics and gynecology clinician should be notified.
 This communication is helpful in care coordination and helps ensure a test of cure is completed.
 Patients diagnosed with trichomoniasis will also need to be tested for other STIs, including HIV.
 The patient's primary care provider may complete this testing, or the patient may seek testing at an STI clinic.

 When completing a pelvic examination to collect vaginal swabs or completing a bimanual examination to determine if pelvic inflammatory disease is a concern, the recommendation is to have a chaperone, preferably a female.
-Often, in the emergency department, this will be a female nurse or tech.
-You should document the chaperone in the patient's health record.
+Often, in the emergency department, this will be a female nurse or technician.
+Clinicians should document the chaperone in the patient's health record.